Git49-max/Nova64_OS/README.md

     * A video driver for text mode (80x25) with some basic functions, such as print, putc and print_int.
   * Keyboard
     * A keyboard driver with a basic translation table.
+  * PIT
+    * A Programmable Interval Timer, with a sleep function
 * **Shell**
-  * A basic shell with 4 commands.
+  * A basic shell with some commands.
 * **Kernel**
-  * A x86_32 Monolithic kernel that handles all the drivers.
+  * A x86_64 Monolithic kernel that handles all the drivers.

 ## How to compile
 1. Clone the repository: ```git clone https://github.com/SauloHS/Nova64_OS.git```